-Student placement is done in accordance with the students' age appropriate grade stated on page 5 of this document.
+Student placement is done in accordance with the students' age appropriate grade stated in the Age Placement section of this document.
 Class placement for new enrollees considers the students social and emotional growth, placement test results (for K to 12 enrollees), English language skills, prior schooling and their academic history.
-FIS retains the right to refuse enrollment based on a child's academic, social or behavioral conduct.
+Footprints retains the right to refuse enrollment based on a child's academic, social or behavioural conduct.

-FIS reserves the right to determine which class a student is placed in for the academic year.
+Footprints reserves the right to determine which class a student is placed in for the academic year.
 Class assignments cannot be changed.